torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

 Who has read the book?
 How much Ruby?
 How much TDD?
 How much pairing?
-Who has read the book?

-Ask if they have experience pairing.
-If they don't, discuss how pairing works.
-Have them put themselves into pairs across Ruby and OOD experience.

-If they know one another, they can just do this.
-If they don't know one another, ask them to stand up and arrange themselves in a line based on how much Ruby experience they have.
-This is amazingly chaotic, but it works.
+Arrange them in a line based on how confident they feel about the book.
+Pair the head with the tail for the first exercise.
 Once they're paired, get the sanity test running on everyone's machine.

 **Say:**